CONDUCT PROCESS ROLES

 complaint and investigation

-Information related to possible policy violations is received by the interim dean of students from a variety of sources including, but not limited to, Public Safety, Residence Life, faculty, staff, and students.
-The interim dean of students or designee will review all information forwarded to the Office of Student Conduct and determine if there is reasonable cause to allege a student or student organization has violated the Code of Conduct.
-The interim dean of students also may initiate an investigation to collect more information before determining if allegations will be made.
+Information related to possible policy violations is received by the dean of students from a variety of sources including, but not limited to, Public Safety, Residence Life, faculty, staff, and students.
+The dean of students or designee will review all information forwarded to the Office of Student Conduct and determine if there is reasonable cause to allege a student or student organization has violated the Code of Conduct.
+The dean of students also may initiate an investigation to collect more information before determining if allegations will be made.
 An investigation may include, but not be limited to, interviews, written statements, and searches and may be conducted by the Office of Public Safety, Office of Residence Life, other College officials, or qualified individuals hired by the College as appropriate.
 No form of harassment will be used by investigators in the process of investigating potential violations.

 For information on reporting and investigation options for sexual misconduct, see the Lafayette College Interim Policy on Equal Opportunity, Harassment, and Nondiscrimination